Position: Senior Research Analyst

 GiveWell started as a group of finance professionals trying to do as much good as possible with their personal donations.
 Since 2007, it has been a full-time independent research group.
 We publish our charity recommendations, research, and the full details of our analysis publicly at www.givewell.org.

-In 2017, GiveWell tracked more than $100 million in donations to our recommended charities as a direct result of our research.
+In 2017, GiveWell tracked $117.5 million in donations to our recommended charities as a direct result of our research.
 Our research has received accolades from Peter Singer (who featured it in his manifesto on giving, The Life You Can Save), Nicholas Kristof (who featured it in Half The Sky), and media including the New York Times, Wall Street Journal, USA Today, CNN and NPR (see our press page for more).

 As part of our dedication to the diversity of our staff, GiveWell is committed to Equal Employment Opportunity without regard for race, color, national origin, ethnicity, gender, protected veteran status, disability, sexual orientation, gender identity, or religion.
 People of color, people with disabilities, women, and LGBTQ candidates are strongly encouraged to apply.